qualcomm/resource-tuner/README.md

 **After repository creation:**
-- [ ] Update this `README.md`.
+- [* ] Update this `README.md`.
 Update the Project Name, description, and all sections.
 Remove this checklist.
-- [ ] If required, update `LICENSE.txt` and the License section with your project's approved license
+- [* ] If required, update `LICENSE.txt` and the License section with your project's approved license
-- [ ] Search this repo for "REPLACE-ME" and update all instances accordingly
+- [* ] Search this repo for "REPLACE-ME" and update all instances accordingly
-- [ ] Update `CONTRIBUTING.md` as needed
+- [* ] Update `CONTRIBUTING.md` as needed
 - [ ] Review the workflows in `.github/workflows`, updating as needed.
 See https://docs.github.com/en/actions for information on what these files do and how they work.
 - [ ] Review and update the suggested Issue and PR templates as needed in `.github/ISSUE_TEMPLATE` and `.github/PULL_REQUEST_TEMPLATE`

 # Project Name

-*\<update with your project name and a short description\>*
+Userspace Resource Moderator is a lightweight daemon that monitors and dynamically regulates CPU, memory, and I/O usage of user-space processes.
+It leverages kernel interfaces like procfs, sysfs and cgroups to enforce runtime policies, ensuring system stability and performance in embedded and resource-constrained environments.

 Project that does ... implemented in ... runs on Qualcomm® *\<processor\>*